Events

 Workshop

-Co-sponsored by the Center for Jesuit Education and University Core
+Co-sponsored by CFD, Center for Jesuit Education, and University Core

 This workshop invites faculty who are new to Jesuit education to engage in conversation about teaching and learning at a 21st century Jesuit university.